 11) Train flowering clematis vines over a lamppost

-(Yes I know it isn’t actually on a lamppost – but you get the idea… p.s. is it actually growing on an apple tree, which is another bonus option).
+(Yes, I know it isn’t actually on a lamppost – but you get the idea… p.s.
+It is actually growing on an apple tree, which is another bonus option).

 12) Support climbing flower vines with a trellis or a downspout.